 Alissa’s professional credits include company member for Shelter Repertory Dance Theater, MN, an athletic, versatile, and intriguing modern dance company.
 She was also a company member with Ko-Motion Movement Theater, NY and was Co-Captain/ Choreographer of the Albany Attack Professional Lacrosse League Dance Team.

 Alissa’s teaching credits include teaching locally for Upstate New York Ballet, Tawn Marie’s Dance Center, and The Dance Studio of Fairmount and Manlius.
 She performed and taught as a visiting alumni artist for both the 40th & 45th celebration of dance at SUNY Geneseo.
 In addition, while a company member of Shelter Repertory Dance Theatre, she taught as an “artist in residence” at a variety of colleges and universities.
-In addition, Alissa is also a judge and master teacher for Sophisticated Productions Dance Competitions.
+In addition, Alissa is also a judge and master teacher for multiple dance competitions.

 Alissa has repeatedly attended the Dance Teacher Summit in NYC.
 She also recently attended classes at The Dance Life Retreat Center with Rhee Gold, Roni Mahler, and Bruce Marks.
 She tries to continually enrich her own technique, and be inspired, so that she may pass these attributes on to her students.

 Alissa’s approach to teaching is one of discipline, history, body awareness, and proper technique.
 She incorporates dance fundamentals with kinesthetic sense, and combines her science background with dance technique, to teach body placement, alignment, and injury prevention.
 Most of all she tries to inspire through passionate teaching, pushing students to aim for their highest potential, and embracing all that dance has to offer!